se4ai2223-uniba/architectural-style-recognition/prom/README.md

       "features": {
         "buildkit": true
       },
-      "metrics-addr": "0.0.0.0:9000"
+      "metrics-addr": "0.0.0.0:8967"
     }

-As you can see docker will store the metrics on port 9000 of localhost.
-When the backend container (server) on which the metrics are tracked will be started, then the metrics will be stored at <b>0.0.0.0:9000/metrics.</b>
+As you can see docker will store the metrics on port 8967 of localhost.
+When the backend container (server) on which the metrics are tracked will be started, then the metrics will be stored at <b>0.0.0.0:8967/metrics.</b>

 ### Prometheus yaml

 The prometheus configuration file follows.
+If you change the port on Docker engine you'll need to update the port in this file!

     global:
       scrape_interval: 5s

     scrape_configs:
-      - job_name: prometheus_api
+      - job_name: 'prometheus'
+        scrape_interval: 5s
         static_configs:
-          - targets: ['docker.for.mac.localhost:9000']
+         - targets: ['docker.for.mac.localhost:8967']
-        relabel_configs:
-          - source_labels: [__address__]
-            target_label: __param_target
-          - source_labels: [__param_target]
-            target_label: instance
-          - target_label: __address__
-            replacement: docker.for.mac.localhost:9000

-When the container of Prometheus will be started, it will pull the metrics from localhost:9000/metrics every 5 seconds.
+When the container of Prometheus will be started, it will pull the metrics from localhost:8967/metrics every 5 seconds.

 By default Prometheus is accessible on port 9090 of the container, so be sure that in your docker compose there is the following mapping between the public/private port: